About Mark Crowley

 "This emotional side is being completely expanded in people right now."

-And if we don’t match it with where people are gonna be, if we come back and we just keep managing people the same way we always did and don’t understand that people completely changed and shifted during these months away from their office, we’re gonna blow.
-And where we’re gonna blow it is by not understanding that it all boils down to how we make people feel and whether or not they’re committed, engaged, loyal and productive.
+So if leaders want to be successful going forward, particularly after this whole mess is over with, and if we don't match it with where people are gonna be, if we come back and we just keep managing people the same way we always did and don't understand that people completely changed and shifted during these months away from their office, we're gonna blow.
+And where we're gonna blow it is by not understanding that it all boils down to how we make people feel and whether or not they're committed, engaged, loyal and productive.

 Absolutely.
 That makes a lot of sense.
 And that's why you propagate leading from the heart.